Skip to main content

 • “Following its predecessor, Regions of Ruin 1, this game improved in every important aspect — depth, gameplay variety, playtime, and replay value.”

-• “After 21 hours, the game flows nicely, and the gameplay loop is a lot of fun.
-I've unlocked access to more community-made worlds and the ability to create your own, which adds significant replayability and GM-ing fun.”
+• “After 21 hours, the game flows nicely with a fun gameplay loop.
+I’ve unlocked access to more community-made worlds and the ability to create your own, which adds great replayability and GM-ing fun.”

-• “Finished the game in under 5 hours—achievement unlocked—but it was fun and offers good replayability!”
+• “Finished the game in under 5 hours—achievement unlocked—but it was fun and offers solid replayability!”

 Skip Game Offers